VariantSync/trace-boosting-eval/README.md

   The script will generate figures and tables similar to the ones presented in our paper.
 They are automatically saved to `./results`.

+  **Please note:** In the provided default configuration (data/validation.properties), the experiment is run only on one set of variants.
+* If those are well-aligned, the result of the accuracy-metrics may be one, meaning all feature traces are computed correctly.
+* For a higher amount of compared variants and for a higher amount of proactive traces, highly accurate traces can be expected.

 ## Running the Experiments Using Docker

 * All commands in this section are supposed to be executed in a terminal with working directory at the evaluation-repository's project